 For more information about reporting, see Web content filtering.

-The Microsoft Defender for Cloud Applications / Cloud App Catalog identifies apps you would want end users to be warned upon accessing with Microsoft 365 Defender for Endpoint, and mark them as Monitored.
-The domains listed under monitored apps would be later synced to Microsoft 365 Defender for Endpoint:
+The Microsoft Defender for Cloud Apps / Cloud App Catalog identifies apps you would want end users to be warned upon accessing with Microsoft Defender XDR for Endpoint, and mark them as Monitored.
+The domains listed under monitored apps would be later synced to Microsoft Defender XDR for Endpoint:

-Within 10-15 minutes, these domains will be listed in Microsoft 365 Defender for Endpoint Security Center under Indicators > URLs/Domains with Action=Warn.
+Within 10-15 minutes, these domains will be listed in Microsoft Defender XDR under Indicators > URLs/Domains with Action=Warn.
 Within the enforcement SLA (see details at the end of this article).